 - Login to the website and select ‘Account Settings’ from the user menu located in the top right-hand corner of the website.

 - Scroll to the bottom of the page and click ‘delete account’.
-Confirm by clicking delete account again on the next page
+Confirm by clicking 'Confirm' on the following page

-- You will receive an email providing a link to cancel your account Please note: after clicking on this link your request has been completed and it cannot be undone.
+- You will receive an email providing a link to cancel your account.
+Please remember to check your junk account if you have not received this email with 1 hour.
+Please note: after clicking on this link your request has been completed and it cannot be undone.

 - After clicking the link, you will receive another email confirming that your account has been deleted.
 If you’d like for us to remove all your user data completely, please contact us at email@example.com